 Brad Pitt (Tristan Ludlow), Anthony Hopkins (Col. William Ludlow), Aidan Quinn (Alfred Ludlow), Julia Ormond (Susannah Finncannon), Henry Thomas (Samuel Ludlow), Karina Lombard (Isabel Two), Tantoo Cardinal (Pet), Gordon Tootoosis (One Stab), Paul Desmond (Decker)

-Legends Of The Fall is a peculiar blend of western, drama, war, adventure and soap opera, which, for the most part, works quite well, but is occasionally hindered by the odd ropey line of dialogue, hammy performances and few cheesy moments.
+Legends Of The Fall is a peculiar blend of western, drama, war, adventure and soap opera, which, for the most part, works quite well, but is occasionally hindered by the odd ropey line of dialogue, one or two hammy performances and a handful of cheesy moments.

 Based on the novel by Jim Harrison, it stars Brad Pitt, Aidan Quinn & Henry Thomas as the Ludlow brothers, raised by their war general father (Hopkins) on a picturesque Montana ranch.
 Division splits the family when Samuel, the youngest brother, brings his bride-to-be home to make the older brothers acquaintance before they all head off to fight on the fields of France in the First World War.